sumanthsure/BenfordLawExperiment/README.md

 ## Acknowledgement
 I have heard this law while watching a youtube video and which made me think and went to discuss it with my teammates in a meeting.
-Astonishingly one of my teammates Nandu verified the law then and there itself by taking powers of 2 numbers [link](https://ideone.com/UguCgq) and my manager Vijay went to explore this as well.
+Astonishingly one of my teammates Nandu verified the law then and there itself by taking powers of 2[link](https://ideone.com/UguCgq) and my manager Vijay went to explore this as well.
 Quite surprisingly he did it in a very different way I would recommend readers to check his blog how did he do [link](https://lvijay.wordpress.com/2020/08/18/awk/)..
 Thanks to my manager who created avidity inside me to explore.

 >I feel Benford law resides everywhere Just you have to dig deep to find it..